 Not to mention the rabbit hole that social media provides.
 There are people who actually check their facebook feed as soon as they open their eyes.
 Strange world we’re living in…

-So please, get your priorities right and reclaim your morning.
+get your priorities right and reclaim your morning.

 This is important.
 It really matters, especially when you’re a sensitive, creative or entrepreneurial soul.
 It is incredibly easy to let your day pass doing a thousand small, insignificant actions, but the essential steps get put off.